Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 1. From the lab computer, start a Windows PowerShell ISE window as Administrator.

 2. In the Script pane, type the following script, and press F5 to execute it.
-When prompted to sign in after typing the first command, type in the credentials you used to authenticate to your Azure subscription
+When prompted to sign in after typing the first command, type in the credentials you used to authenticate your Azure subscription.

 ```
     Add-AzureRmAccount